input-output-hk/Alonzo-testnet/resources/README.md

 [https://github.com/input-output-hk/cardano-node/tree/master/scripts/plutus](https://github.com/input-output-hk/cardano-node/tree/master/scripts/plutus)

-The sources are compatible with Alonzo White.
-The pre-built scripts are compatible with Alonzo Blue (with the exception of HelloWorldInt.plutus which is compatible with Alonzo White).
+The sources and scripts are compatible with Alonzo White but not with Alonzo Blue.